Is there a formula for the perfect spa design?

 Working towards the grand opening, we work with linear timelines to ensure a smooth opening of a spa.
 These combine all our knowledge of lead times for the ordering of custom made supplies and equipment to marketing efforts, product testing and time needed for successful recruitment.

-These five formulas are then all balanced against the two following overarching objectives:
+These 5 Spa Design formulas are then balanced against the two following overarching objectives:

 The journeys through a spa follow circular flows of energy.
 One is the guest flow from busy to still to busy again, the other is the flow of staff to support all aspects of the guest journey and spa operation.
 We need to manage both flows of energy and the crossing points between the two.